jangel97/k8s-for-dummies/docs/Others/GSX_sysadmin_devops_sre/README.md

 - During the talk I will try to emphasize that OpenSource has revolutionized and is revolutionizing this entire world.
 - The importance of the GSX subject since it provides a good base knowledge to start a career in the world of infrastructure.
 For example, it is impossible to be an SRE or Kubernetes specialist without a strong knowledge of systems and networks, since this is the basis.

 The speech begins introducing how the IT industry works and what are tha current challenges and solutions.
 Afterwards, it gets a bit techy and introduces concepts to address the challenges in the IT industry.
 This doc is meant to provide a brief introduction, so none of the topics are covered in depth.
+It is meant for students or people getting started in the IT industry.

 Only two main problems will be addressed.
 Other challenges have been left aside due to the scope of the dissertation.